Why I Needed Anterior Cervical Disk Fusion Surgery

 While at the surgeon's office, the Dr. scolded me for the asking to go back to yoga (not admitting I had been to two classes already), and since he "threw me a bone" and allowed me to return to work at two weeks, he said, "absolutely no yoga for two months"!
 Not even modified, easy yoga.
 He said if I mess up the hardware, he will go in from the back and put in rods, and then I won't be happy with the recovery.
 I got the green light to drive, so a small victory there.

 I set up physical therapy visits to start around the 30-day post-op mark.
 I was tired of holding my neck stiff and still, so I looked forward to the therapy.
 The surgeon said I could walk as much as I wanted but was still not allowed to use the stationary bike.
 I didn't mean to be a difficult patient, but I knew this would be the most challenging part of my recovery because I am a very active woman.

 The Success of Anterior Cervical Disk Fusion Surgery

-Once the post-operative discomfort subsided, I did some physical therapy sessions to start moving my neck, I wish I hadn't waited so long to have this surgery.
+Once the post-operative discomfort subsided, I did physical therapy sessions to start moving my neck.
+I wish I hadn't waited so long to have this surgery.
 I let fear rule over common sense.
 My quality of life has vastly improved, as has my range of motion.
-I can now look over my shoulder when I'm driving, which I hadn't been able to do for years.
-It is so nice to not have to be constantly going for alternative therapy visits (chiropractor, acupuncture), or taking muscle relaxers and ibuprofen, which I generally avoided since I do not like taking medication to begin with.
+I can now look over my shoulder when driving, which I hadn't been able to do for years.
+It's nice not to seek alternative therapy visits. (chiropractor, acupuncture) or take muscle relaxers and ibuprofen, which I avoid since I don't like taking medication.

 Post-operative Scar at Four Months and Two Years

 I'd love to hear about your Anterior Cervical Disk Fusion experience.